 Be aware that not all beach umbrellas come with an anchor.
 If you feel you need and want the extra support, make sure you buy a beach umbrella that comes with an anchoring mechanism or order a separate anchoring system.

 Beach umbrellas come in a wide range of prices, from as low as about $10 to around $450.
-And keep in mind that renting a beach umbrella at popular spots can easily cost you $30 to $40 a day or more.
+When deciding whether to rent or buy, keep in mind that renting a beach umbrella at popular spots can easily cost you $30 to $40 a day or more.

 If your cheap umbrella fails, you may find yourself trying to salvage your trip by laying out the extra cash anyway, and you’ll be left without an umbrella for your next trip.